ngehlenborg/2017/README.md

 # BioVis 2016 Websites

-The 2016 version of the VDS website.
+The 2016 version of the BioVis website.

 It uses [Jekyll](http://jekyllrb.com/) as CMS... forked from 2015 version of the VDS website